ionic-enterprise/tutorials/docs/native-solutions/identity-vault/react/getting_started.md

 </CH.Scrollycoding>

 Notice that we have created a very light wrapper around the vault's `setValue()` method.
 This is often all that is required.
-You may be tempted to just make the `useSessionVault`'s `vault` value public and then use the Identity Vault methods directly on the vault.
-It is best-practice, however, to encapsulate the vault in a function like this one and only expose the functionality that makes sense for your application.
+It is best-practice to encapsulate the vault in a function like this one and only expose the functionality that makes sense for your application.

 With the "store session" feature properly abstracted, add a button to the `Tab1` page that will simulate logging in by storing some fake authentication data in the vault.

 <CH.Scrollycoding>